rsucco/doubleskunk/README.md

 Terminal-based cribbage game

 #### Setup:
-Note: Other Linux distributions besides Arch and Ubuntu should work fine.
+Note: Other Linux distributions besides the ones listed should work fine; these are just the ones I've tested.
 Just replace the commands below with the correct equivalents from your distro's package manager.
 The minimum supported and tested version of Python is 3.6.

 ##### Arch Linux:
     sudo pacman -S python python-colorama python-pyfiglet